certik/hermes2d/doc/src/tutorial.rst

 how to change that in Section \ref{sec:bc}.

 \index{Space!viewing}
-As a debugging feature, Hermes2D provides a visualization possibility for the examination of all basis functions in a space.
+As a debugging feature, Hermes provides a visualization possibility for the examination of all basis functions in a space.
 Similarly to {\tt MeshView}, you can create a {\tt BaseView} object and use it to display the basis of a space.
 You can cycle through all basis functions in the window using the arrow keys.